ckeditor/ckeditor5/packages/ckeditor5-markdown-gfm/docs/features/paste-markdown.md

 ---
-menu-title: Paste from Markdown
+menu-title: Paste Markdown
-meta-title: Paste from Markdown | CKEditor 5 Documentation
+meta-title: Paste Markdown | CKEditor 5 Documentation
 category: features-pasting
 order: 40
 modified_at: 2023-11-10
 ---

-# Paste from Markdown
+# Paste Markdown

-The paste from Markdown feature lets users paste Markdown-formatted content straight into the editor.
+The paste Markdown feature lets users paste Markdown-formatted content straight into the editor.
 It will be then converted into rich text on the fly.

 <info-box warning>
 	This feature is still in the experimental phase.
 See the [known issues](#known-issues) section to learn more.